-Coleraine Borough Council provided detailed maps of each of the $3\ 1x1km^2$ areas of concern.
+Ballymoney Borough Council provided a detailed map of each of the 1x1km2 area of concern.
 The areas include areas of significant coal burning in the Borough.

 All maps in this document are reproduced from Ordnance Survey material with permission of Her Majesty's Stationery Office © Crown Copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.